lingjieqiao/stat159-fall2016-project1/README.md

 * Markdown File
 * Pandoc

 Besides the basic concepts, the paper also includes personal reflections upon the production process, such as the relatively easy parts, the challenging parts and the time-consuming parts, so that the readers can get a better understanding of the structure and successfully reproduce the work.
 All the information are tracable so that anyone interested in using this work can build meaningful ideas upon it.

+The paper is separated into four sections:
+1. Abstract
+2. Introduction
+3. Discussion
+4. Conclusion

 ### LICENSE